How to Create a Convincing Business Plan for Your Mobile Apps?

 Take it from the top

-Like a novel, you must tell the story of your organization while briefly touching on all the preliminary motivations, ideas, problems, etc. that you encountered at the time of its inception.
+Like a novel, you must tell the story of your organization while briefly touching on all the preliminary motivations, business app ideas, problems, etc. that you encountered at the time of its inception.

 List everything about the history of your company that is worth knowing, since it could be a lot damaging if any crucial information is withheld from the investors and is revealed later.
 It can include the locations you have operated in, early hires, major pivots, product launches, and such.